 The basis for any good interaction is mutual understanding.
 As a user of a product, you provide your understanding of the company and the purchased application.
-However, there is one aspect that is often neglected when it comes to mutual interaction: user understanding on the part of the provider.
-This must be recognised and implemented in the first phase.
+For a mutual interaction, however, an often neglected aspect is missing here: user understanding on the part of the provider.
+This must be recognized and implemented in the first phase.

 Phase 2: Define and specify usage requirements

-A solution should be changeable with as little effort as possible, so that it can be adapted to the new findings again and again during the dynamic process.
-Design tools such as Adobe XD or InVision can be used to ensure this dynamic approach.
+A solution should be changeable with as little effort as possible so that it can be adapted again and again to the new findings in the course of the dynamic process.
+Design tools such as Adobe XD or InVision can be used to ensure this dynamic way of working.

-- Requirements from phase 2 have been forgotten or
+• forgotten requirements from phase 2 or

 If one or more of these aspects occur, the corresponding phase(s) is/are repeated and the human-centered design process is run through again from the relevant phase.

 Hopefully, the human-centered design process – or UX process – is now no longer a foreign concept to you.
 Here it is important to note that it is not a clearly numbered process, but an iterative, or repetitive, scheme of work.
 But when does the process end?
 If you want to constantly do good UX – never.
 Staying close to the customer and identifying new requirements remain essential even after a product is released, in order to make your customer’s work with the product as easy and intuitive as possible.